 Explore Central America on a trip through Mexico, Belize and Guatemala.

 Prepare for a unique Central American adventure from Mexico to Guatemala that's packed full of cosmopolitan cities, breathtaking Mayan ruins, idyllic beaches and incredible natural beauty.
-Journey from the madness of Mexico City, through the Yucatan Peninsula and to the colour of colonial Antigua.
-Discover the spicy flavours of Oaxaca, admire the stunning Palenque ruins, swim in the turquoise waters off the coast of Belize in Caye Caulker and arrive at volcano-rimmed Antigua.
-Join us as we discover places of astounding beauty, visit vibrant and colourful cities, explore ancient ruins and uncover the hidden gems of Central America along the way.
+Journey from the madness of Mexico City, through the Yucatan Peninsula and to the color of colonial Antigua.
+Discover the spicy flavors of Oaxaca, admire the stunning Palenque ruins, swim in the turquoise waters off the coast of Belize in Caye Caulker and arrive at volcano-rimmed Antigua.
+Join us as we discover places of astounding beauty, visit vibrant and colorful cities, explore ancient ruins and uncover the hidden gems of Central America along the way.

 What's included in this trip